 - Reviews requests by a student to register early for dissertation writing. - Serves as arbitrator in cases where, after many efforts at resolution, the tensions in a dissertation committee become detrimental to the work of the committee.
-(See "Committee Dispute Procedures" below.) - Reviews all Use of Human Participants projects and upon approval, signs the Ethics Approval Form and sends it to the Institutional Review Board (IRB) for final authorization. - Serves on the Council of Research Coordinators to discuss changes to Institute-wide dissertation processes and policies. - Serves as a member of the Institutional Review Board (IRB) of Pacifica Graduate Institute according to the policies of the Council of Research Coordinators.
-(Membership is assigned annually on a rotating basis). - Makes revisions to the Dissertation Handbook in light of suggestions from faculty.
+(See "Committee Dispute Procedures" below.) - Reviews all Use of Human Participants projects and upon approval, signs the Ethics Application for Approval to Use Participants form. - Serves on the Council of Research Coordinators to discuss changes to Institute-wide dissertation processes and policies. - Makes revisions to the Dissertation Handbook in light of suggestions from faculty.